DhanishFrost/DreamStreamer/README.md

 - `VITE_NEXT_PUBLIC_USER_POOL_APP_CLIENT_ID`: Your AWS Cognito User Pool App Client ID.
 - `VITE_S3_BUCKET_NAME`: The name of the S3 bucket used for storage.

-Ensure that you never commit your `.env` file to version control.
-Add `.env` to your `.gitignore` file to prevent it from being tracked by Git.

 ## Setup